In a post today on the Google Security Blog, the Google team made an announcement:

 Why should you secure your website?

-When you secure your website, you change all of the transmissions from plain to encrypted text.
-The updated graphic for a secured site might look like this:
+When you secure your website, though, you change all of the transmissions from plain to encrypted text.
+In a metaphorical sense, it looks like this:

 Google really loves a secured website